Symplectic foliated fillings of sphere cotangent bundles: Background

-Next, we claim that there is a neighbourhood $\Op(Z)$ such that $(\Op(Z),\om|_\F)$ is a trivial fibration with fibers $(\Op(E),\om_\eps)$.
-For a single leaf of $\Op(Z)$, we obtain a symplectomorphism to $\Op(E)$ via the symplectic neighbourhood theorem.
-The isomorphism for the $\bS^1$-bundle follows from the fact that an $\bS^1$-family of rank two symplectic vector bundles on $S^2$ is just the product.
-This is indeed the case, because the space of bundle isomorphisms of a rank two symplectic vector bundle is contractible, and so, an $\bS^1$-family is trivial. \end{proof}
+and a neighborhood $\Op(Z) \subset M$ of $Z$ such that $(\Op(Z), \F, \om_1)$ is a trivial symplectic foliation whose leaves are symplectomorphic to a neighborhood of the exceptional divisor in $\Bl_\eps\C^2$. \end{proposition} \begin{proof} By the hypothesis, $(Z, \F|Z,\om|_{\F \cap Z})$ is a symplectic fibration with fiber $\P^1$ and symplectic form $\sig$.
+The fibration is trivial because $\Symp(\P^1,\sig)$ is homotopic to $\Diff(\P^1)$, the space of orientation-preserving diffeomorphisms, which is connected.
+Next, we claim that a neighborhood $\Op(Z) \subset M$ is leafwise symplectomorphic to a neighborhood of the exceptional spheres in $\bS^1 \times (\Bl_\eps \C^2 , \om_\eps)$.
+For a single leaf of $\Op(Z)$, the symplectomorphism is via the symplectic neighbourhood theorem.
+The isomorphism for the $\bS^1$-bundle follows from the fact that an $\bS^1$-family of rank two symplectic vector bundles $E \to \P^1$ is just the product $\bS^1 \times E$, since the space $\Aut(E)$ of bundle isomorphisms of a rank two symplectic vector bundle is connected. \footnote{The space of symplectic bundle isomorphisms is homotopy equivalent to the subspace of isomorphisms which are also metric preserving.
+The latter space is $\Map(\P^1,S^1)$.} Finally, by Proposition \ref{prop:openstd}, there is strong symplectic form $\om_1$ with $\om|_\F=\om_1|_{\F}$ which makes $\Op(Z)$ a trivial symplectic foliation. \end{proof}